1965 horror film The Nanny stages a disturbing battle of the sexes to keep women in their place.

 - Later, he asks Aunt Pen if he can sleep with her (i.e., in her bed).

 - When he hides in the Dr Medman’s surgery with Bobbie he jokingly tells her to take her clothes off and get on the couch…

 The Fanes (and their apartment) represents a dying era.
 They’re cold, regimented people who rely on class and gender to keep their place in the world.

 Joey’s upstairs neighbour, 15-year-old Bobbie, stands for the liberated 60s.
-She stands for the exciting world happening (literajust outside his window.
-She has short hair and smokes.
-She represents the sexual desires that lie ahead; together they play-act a kind of adulthood.
+With her short hair and smoking, she represents the exciting world happening (literally) outside his window.
+She also represents the sexual desires that lie ahead; together they play-act a kind of adulthood.

 This – and the decades to come – unravel much of what defines people like the Fanes.
 Women’s work slowly moves beyond the home, and becomes more valued.